The Election Commission of India (ECI) is a constitutional

 Commission organized an open hackathon on 3 June 2017 encouraging people to

 attempt hacking of EVMs used by the commission in various Indian elections.
+While none of them participated, functioning of the

 EVM and VVPAT machines were demonstrated in the event.